themagicalmammal/howtolinux/README.md

 Minimize is an important button.
 While I think you can live without it if you use the Super key a lot.
 But, for me, the minimize button seems to be very useful. <br />
 You can get the maximize button too, but it's not that useful because it can be done by double-clicking the title bar.<br />
 If you were a mac user, you might prefer left button placement over the default right placement. <br />
-**Note:-** Left Placement glitches the gnome-tweak-tool for some reason don't worry about it just increase the size of the window. <br /> <br />
+**Note:** Left Placement glitches the gnome-tweak-tool for some reason don't worry about it just increase the size of the window. <br /> <br />
 ![gnome-minimise](https://github.com/themagicalmammal/howtopopbuntu/blob/master/References/gnome-minimise.png)<br>
 #### 2. Battery Percentage
 Shows the amount of battery remaining in percent.
 Doesn't work for desktop pc.<br> <br />